E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/cubble_coarsening/cubble_hip/readme.rst

 ____________________

 Converting the Cubble code to use HIP instead of Cuda enables it to run on AMD GPUs, in addition to Nvidia GPUs.
 The conversion process is easy.

-First the source code needs to be converted from Cuda to HIP, this is doen by converting everything in the src directory using the hipify-perl script.
-All .cu files are changed to cpp files and .cuh changed to .h, we then need to update any include statements to reflect this.
+First the source code needs to be converted from Cuda to HIP, this is done by converting everything in the src directory using the ``hipify-perl`` script.
+All ``.cu`` files are changed to cpp files and ``.cuh`` changed to ``.h``, we then need to update any include statements to reflect this.

-When converting Util.h the converter will emit the following warnings
+When converting ``Util.h`` the converter will emit the following warnings

 ::